sdekhterman/pytorch_lyapunov_exponent_adversal_attacks/README.md

 ## Installation
 I assumed that the Python virtual enviroment (used to keep python packages version need for the code to run from conflicting with what you have already installed) was created using the conda package.
 For install instuctions of conda see https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html.

-This repositry also used PyTorch to train the deep neural network.
-If you have conflicts when installing the requirments.txt consider visiting https://pytorch.org/get-started/locally/ to get a version appropriate for your machine/ container.

 After installing conda, in a terminal copy the following set of commands
 ```
 conda create --name lyap_exp_attacks